RC airplane training methods

-For single transmitter, or 'pass-the-box', instruction your instructor will fly the airplane and show and tell you what to do as he does it, then he'll hand you the transmitter for you to fly the plane.
+For single transmitter, or 'pass-the-box', instruction your instructor will fly the airplane while talking you through what he's doing, then he'll hand you the transmitter for you to fly the plane.
 If you get in to difficulty he will take the transmitter from you and regain control of the airplane.
 When your heart has stopped racing and your hands have stopped shaking, he'll hand back the transmitter and you can have another go.

 Although the 'pass-the-box' method is still used, it's become less common since the introduction of the buddy box system...

 The buddy box system is a much better way of learning, and you and your instructor each hold a separate transmitter.